Karl Lagerfeld: Early career, Chloé, and Fendi (1954–1982)

-In 1954, Lagerfeld submitted a dress design to the International Wool Secretariat's design competition that presaged the chemise dresses that would be introduced by Givenchy and Balenciaga in 1957.

-In 1955, after living in Paris for two years, Lagerfeld entered a coat design competition sponsored by the International Wool Secretariat.
-He won the coat category and befriended Yves Saint Laurent, who won the dress category, and was soon after hired by Pierre Balmain.
+In 1954, Lagerfeld submitted a dress design to the International Wool Secretariat's design competition.
+His submitted entry presaged the chemise dresses which would be introduced by Givenchy and Balenciaga three years later.
+In 1955, Lagerfeld entered another IWS competition and won in the coat category.
+He also befriended another winner, Yves Saint Laurent, and was soon after hired by Pierre Balmain who was a judge for the competition.
 He worked as Balmain's assistant, and later apprentice, for three years.